gonboy/QtCreator-ColorPickerPlugin/README.md

 ColorPickerPlugin for QtCreator
 ===============================

-A color picker plugin to easily insert and modify colors in QtCreator's text documents.
+A color picker plugin to easily insert and modify colors in QtCreator's text documents, inspired by Adobe Brackets.

 ![Overview](readme_resources/overview.png)